KutumLab/KutumLab-T035/README.md

 # KutumLab-T035: DREAM Challenge TARGET 2035 Submission

-This repository contains the code and documentation for the KutumLab-T035 team's submission to the **DREAM Challenge: TARGET 2035**.
+This repository contains the code and documentation for the KutumLab-T035 team's submission to the (https://www.synapse.org/Synapse:syn65660836/wiki/631410)[**DREAM Challenge: TARGET 2035**].
 The goal of this challenge is to predict small molecule binders for the protein WDR91.

 ## Methodology